-- (a) Employees shall submit their vacation requests to their supervisor on or before: - (1) November 1st for the period January 1st through April 30th; and - (2) March 1st for the period May 1st through December 31st.
+- (a) Employees shall submit their vacation requests to their supervisor on or before: - (1) November 1st for the period January 1st through April 30th; and - (2) March 1^{st} for the period May 1^{st} through December 31^{st} .

-The Employer shall respond to employees' vacation requests within 14 days of the request being submitted.
+The Employer shall respond to employees' vacation requests within 14 days from the cutoff dates above.

-- (b) Subject to operational requirements, scheduling of vacations shall be in accordance with service seniority within a department.
+(b) Subject to operational requirements, scheduling of vacations shall be in accordance with service seniority within a department.
 Where an employee chooses to split their vacation, they shall exercise seniority rights in the choice of the first vacation period.
 Seniority shall prevail in the choice of the second vacation period, but only after all other first vacation periods have been selected.
-Seniority shall prevail in the choice of subsequent vacation periods in a like manner. - (c) An employee who does not exercise their seniority rights by the cutoff date stipulated above, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (d) Vacation schedules shall be posted on or by November 15th and March 15th of each year and once posted, shall not be changed except in cases of emergency with the mutual agreement of the Employer and employee.
+Seniority shall prevail in the choice of subsequent vacation periods in a like manner.

+(c) An employee who does not exercise their seniority rights by the cutoff date stipulated above, shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority.

+(d) Vacation schedules shall be posted on or by November 15th and March 15th of each year and once posted, shall not be changed except in cases of emergency with the mutual agreement of the Employer and employee.